anmolahuja03/Data-Structures-Algorithms/README.md

 ## 5) Searching

+### Points to Remember -
+- B.S is not just about searching element in a sorted array.
+- Do not look at the array elements always.
+The game is just of sortedness / sorted space ( it can be in terms of array elements, some property, or sometimes even a function which you'll have to figure out.)
+	In the case of function, once figured out --> find its nature --> monotonic or not.
+Which kind of monotonic (Non - increasing, non - decreasing) --> Figure out ranges & then use concept of B.S
+- A pattern like : TTTTTFFFFF (where T & F are mapped to some value) can be solved using B.S.
+Here, we usually have a sense that break is relative to position and keep narrowing down to it.
+Can be in form of some function as well, as described in point 2.

 | Assignment Problems                                                                                                                        	| Homework Problems                                                                                                                    	|
 |--------------------------------------------------------------------------------------------------------------------------------------------	|--------------------------------------------------------------------------------------------------------------------------------------	|
 | [Binary Search](https://leetcode.com/problems/binary-search/)                                                                              	| [First one in array](https://practice.geeksforgeeks.org/problems/index-of-first-1-in-a-sorted-array-of-0s-and-1s4048/1)              	|